-SACOSS undertakes research to help inform community service practice, advocacy and campaigning, and through a range of events promotes cooperation, the sharing of resources, information and discussion.
+SACOSS undertakes research to help inform community service practice, advocacy and campaigning, and through a range of events promotes cooperation, and the sharing of resources and information.
 As the peak body for the non-government health and community services sector in South Australia, SACOSS has a number of key roles:

-- Building the capacity of the sector to enable better service delivery outcomes and better functioning of community organisations.
+- Sector development and capacity building – training, advocacy to improve the regulatory regime, sharing best practice and highlighting sector issues to enable the better service delivery and functioning of community organisations.